denyspoltorak/odt2wiki/README.md

          * Any image matched in the local folder (as given via `-i` argument) will be linked to a corresponding image at the remote `-r` path.

-         * In our example, any chapter that uses `~/Diagrams/MyDoc/ColorDrawings/Foo/Bar.png` will translate into a wiki page that references `https://raw.githubusercontent.com/myname/myrepo/main/MyDoc/ColorDrawings/Foo/Bar.png` with "Bar" for alt text.</details>
+         * In our example, any chapter that uses `~/Diagrams/MyDoc/ColorDrawings/Foo/Bar.png` will translate into a wiki page that references `https://raw.githubusercontent.com/myname/myrepo/main/MyDoc/ColorDrawings/Foo/Bar.png` with "Bar" for alt text.

 3. Customize your wiki by editing: